Ven Pongal is an easy & popular SouthIndian breakfast recipe made with rice & lentils tempered with ginger, pepper, cashewnuts, curry leaves in ghee.

 Adding vegetables like carrots, peas & green beans is always a great option, but it is best enjoyed as it is with accompaniments.

-WHAT IS PONGAL?
+WHAT IS PONGAL FESTIVAL?

 Spending my childhood in Mumbai, the festival of Pongal was merely a name that I had heard from Amma.
-She would prepare Ven Pongal and Sakkarai Pongal on this occasion.
+She made Ven Pongal and Sakkarai Pongal on this occasion.
 And the day after Pongal celebrations is Kannu Pongal.
 I remember, Amma would wake me up early in the morning to follow a ritual of Kannu Pidi and have a shower immediately after this.
 No food was actually allowed to be had in between this.
 Subbu’s Kitchen has a beautiful post elaborating this tradition.

 Well time flew, And we moved to the city of Chennai after a few years.
 This festival Pongal had a whole new dimension.
 PONGAL is a 4 days longwith all the pompous.
 This festival is celebrated on the 14th of January every year, dedicated to the Sun God.